ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: Conclusion

 \section{Conclusion}

-In this paper, we introduced \emph{ViTaPEs}, a transformer-based framework enriched with multi-scale visuotactile positional encodings that are provably injective, rigid-motion equivariant, and information-preserving.
-Extensive experiments demonstrate that \emph{ViTaPEs} sets new state-of-the-art accuracy on material‐property recognition, object detection, and robot-grasp success prediction while achieving the first strong zero-shot transfer across disparate sensors and demonstrating robustness to sensor dropout.
+In this paper, we introduced \emph{ViTaPEs}, a transformer-based architecture enriched with multi-stage visuotactile positional encodings with explicit injection points (before a token-wise nonlinearity and immediately before attention) that are validated via controlled ablations.
+Extensive experiments demonstrate that \emph{ViTaPEs} sets new state-of-the-art accuracy on material‐property recognition, object identification, and robot-grasp success prediction while achieving the first strong zero-shot transfer across disparate sensors and demonstrating robustness to sensor dropout.
 By effectively integrating visual and tactile signals through both modality-specific and global PEs, \emph{ViTaPEs} consistently outperforms state-of-the-art baselines in accuracy, robustness, and cross-domain adaptability.
-These results highlight the potential of multi-scale PEs in enhancing cross-modal alignment and representation learning.
+These results highlight the potential of multi-stage PEs in enhancing cross-modal alignment and representation learning.
 Looking ahead, we plan to explore scaling \emph{ViTaPEs} to larger transformer architectures to further boost performance and applicability in more complex scenarios, including closed-loop robotic manipulation.